unitaryfund/mitiq/.github/pull_request_template.md

 ### License

-- [ ] I license this contribution under the terms of the GNU GPL, version 3 and grant Unitary Fund the right to provide additional permissions as described in section 7 of the GNU GPL, version 3.
+- [ ] I license this contribution under the terms of the GNU GPL, version 3 and grant Unitary Foundation the right to provide additional permissions as described in section 7 of the GNU GPL, version 3.

 Before opening the PR, please ensure you have completed the following where appropriate.